dethwalker/installAMP/README.md

 The idea of this project is for me to learn bash scripting.
 This code may not be ideal.
 This code has only been tested on Fedora 33 Server.
+Do not run if you have any of the programs installed or if any of the configuration files are already configured because it may mess things up!

+Requirements: must be root

 What does this code do?